iltommi/qdb-documentation/source/administration/upgrade.rst

 There are two methods to upgrade a cluster, :ref:`online-upgrade` and :ref:`offline-upgrade`.

 .. warning::
-    Do not upgrade your cluster to a new major version, such as 1.0.0 to 2.0.0, without `contacting quasardb :doc:`contact` for assistance.
+    Do not upgrade your cluster to a new major version, such as 1.0.0 to 2.0.0, without :doc:`contacting quasardb </contact>` for assistance.

 .. _online-upgrade: